keboola/generic-extractor/README.md

 ### url.query

 - Supports signature function as a value
-- Values should be described in configuration bucket attributes
+- Values should be described in `api` section
 - Example bucket attributes:

 - **authentication.type**: `url.query`